IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 1. Open the *index.html* in your favorite web browser.
 The application will automatically run.
 	![alt text](images/banking_application.png "Banking Application Sample")
 	>	NOTE: There is no need to compile JS/HTML/CSS from any IDE.
-Just edit those files in the IDE and refresh the *index.html** in the web browser to refresh this web application.
+Just edit those files in the IDE and refresh the *index.html** in the web browser (or Ctrl + F5 shortcut key) to reload this web application.

 2. Click on the button **Click here to load a banking customer profile**.
 	![alt text](images/banking_application_result.png "Banking Application Sample")